FrozenBurrito/fun_with_cybersec/simple_keylogger.md

 # simple keylogger

-Keyloggers are simple to build with the 'keyboard' module!
+Keyloggers are simple to build in Python with the 'keyboard' module!

 ## Running from fun_with_cybersec folder
 * First, follow instructions [here](https://github.com/FrozenBurrito/fun_with_cybersec/blob/main/README.md) to setup virtual environment.